fvelascor/jupyterwikigit/Home.md

 * [Applied Elasticity](https://github.com/jeevanjyoti4/elasticity): A collection of notebooks used to determine solutions to some classical 2D elasticity problems.
 These were mostly live coded during class hours by [Jeevanjyoti Chakraborty](http://www.facweb.iitkgp.ac.in/~jeevanjyoti) as part of the course "Applied Elasticity" in the Mechanical Engineering Department of the [Indian Institute of Technology Kharagpur](http://www.iitkgp.ac.in/).

+* [Scientific Computing for Chemists with Python](https://github.com/weisscharlesj/SciCompforChemists) is a Jupyter Book that introduces basic Python and data handling and applies it to chemical problems such as spectroscopy, equilibrium, chemical simulations, image analysis, and machine learning, by Charles Weiss.

 ### Earth Science and Geo-Spatial data